 Tuesday, October 20, 2020 / 9:00 AM - 12:30 PM

-The 2020 Cost Trends Hearing will feature two panels comprised of health care stakeholders and policymakers engaged in discussion with the HPC's 11-member Board of Commissioners.
+The 2020 Cost Trends Hearing featured two panels comprised of health care stakeholders and policymakers engaged in discussion with the HPC's 11-member Board of Commissioners.

-We are thrilled to announce that this year’s hearing will feature Dr. David R. Williams as the keynote speaker.
+This year’s hearing featured Dr. David R. Williams as the keynote speaker.
 Dr. Williams is an internationally recognized social scientist focused on social influences of health and professor at Harvard University.
 He is the Florence Sprague Norman and Laura Smart Norman Professor of Public Health, Chair of the Department of Social and Behavioral Sciences at the Harvard T.H.
 Chan School of Public Health, and a Professor of African and African American Studies and Sociology at Harvard University.